 What about taking imperfect action in most things you do?
 You’re taking action.
 You’re still moving forward, but it doesn’t have to be perfect.

 The idea of being imperfectly perfect may feel really scary to you.
 Ignoring the pile of shoes by the door in order to enjoy a book may freak you out a bit.
-I’m asking you to step out of your comfort zone and to go about your life in a way that may be totally foreign to you.
+I’m asking you to step out of your comfort zone and go about your life in a way that may be totally foreign to you.

-But what if stepping out of your comfort zone could lead to a more meaningful life?
+What if stepping out of your comfort zone could lead to a more meaningful life?
 And don’t we all want to live a more meaningful life?

 Neale Donald Walsch said it so well with “Life begins at the end of your comfort zone.”